Ishan5hrestha/Space-Invader-Engine/README.md

 - Step: Actions to perform on each run frame
 - End: When object is destroyed, what actions to do

 Currently this engine uses only the first two.
 The third isn't required because objects aren't destroyed.
 When bullets vanish from screen they goto position outside the screen.
 There are only 7 instances of bullets at any time.
 No more bullets are created due to limited memory limit.
 Same thing lies for the asteroid.
 # Controls
-- WASD movement ie. "A" to move left, "D" to move right
+- *A* to move left, *D* to move right
 - SPACE to shoot
 # Screenshots

 # Conclusion